rivolli/mfe/README.md

 [![Travis-CI Build Status](https://travis-ci.org/rivolli/mfe.svg?branch=master)](https://travis-ci.org/rivolli/mfe)

 The `mfe` package is designed to extract meta-features from datasets.
 The meta-features can be understood as characterization measures able to describe datasets to support recommendation systems based on Meta-learning (MtL).
-The package contains traditional and new characterization measures with the goal to improve the MtL experiments and also guide the complexity dataset understanding.
+The package contains the standard and the state of the art characterization measures with the goal to improve the MtL experiments and also guide the complexity dataset understanding.

 > *Note*: In this current version, only classification datasets are supported, however, we plan support regression datasets in the future versions.

 ## Measures

 The meta-features are designed to extract general properties of datasets and provide evidences about the performance of algorithms in MtL recomendation systems.
 These measures must be able to predict, with a low computational cost, the performance of these algorithms.
-The main standard measures used in MtL can be divided into three groups:
+The measures used in MtL can be divided into six groups:

 * **General** (`general`) - General information related to the dataset, also known as simple measures, such as number of instances, attributes and classes.
 * **Statistical** (`statistical`) - Standard statistical measures to describe the numerical properties of a distribution of data.